Back

 Then, with the teams, define the standards to be respected and encourage the operational staff in the field to be more rigorous in reporting losses.
 You will then be able to reduce these anomalies which have a strong impact on the margin day after day.
 Is it an overdose?
 Are they unreported losses?
 Access to the history of all sales and stock data allows you to compare, over time, the evolution of losses and to suggest improvements.

-Let's take the example of not respecting technical sheets.
-When a cook has been hired for a long time, you can count on his or her experience, but when you are growing, you have to quickly get the teams on board and be able to rectify the situation in the first few weeks.
-Especially when salmon can increase by 22% in one month, the loss of profit from a 3g consumption difference per sushi represents 261 euros over a thousand trays...
-Over an entire network, you can quickly see the impact on the cost of materials!
+Let's take the example of non-compliance with technical specifications.
+When a cook has been on the job for a long time, you can rely on his or her experience, but when you're growing, you need to get your teams onboard quickly and be able to rectify the situation within the first few weeks.
+Even more so when salmon can increase by 22% in a month, and the loss of earnings from a 3g consumption difference per sushi represents 261 euros on a thousand platters...
+Over an entire network, you can quickly see the impact on food cost !

 If inflation becomes structural, as some experts fear, this is the time to prepare for future challenges with data.